Bass Lesson 17 Taking Bass Lessons

 Find the right teacher

-Taking bass lessons: it is often said that is does not matter how good a teacher plays bass.
+Bass Lesson 17 Taking Bass Lessons: it is often said that is does not matter how good a bassteacher plays bass.
 What matters is how good he can teach.
 I do not believe this is true.
-When saying this, people seem to assume that there is a certain body of knowledge comprised of principles and exercises everybody agrees on.
+When people say this, they seem to assume that there is a certain body of knowledge comprised of principles and exercises everybody agrees on.
 The only thing a teacher has to do is teach these principles and exercises in such a way that the student learns them well.
 According to this philosophy, it would be perfectly clear how you should play jazz, so the only thing a student would have to do is find a teacher who inspires him.

 Well, it does not work this way.
 How you should play bass technically is still unclear, many players develop their own technique, as I have.
 Don’t forget that the way to play bass is still relatively new and needs to be developed much further.
 Plucking the strings is a relatively new way of playing the bass, contrary to bowing, and a lot still needs to be discovered.

 We bass players are pioneers.
 I think it’s sound advice not to study any method proposed by a teacher if he cannot play perfectly what he wants you to learn.
 It’s easy to find out if he can: just ask him to show you what he means.
 Don’t waste your time on learning to play fast on the acoustic bass the way your teacher thinks it works, if he cannot play fast using his method easily and without signs of tension.
 He should be able to play fast in a relaxed way.
 Believe me, this is possible.